hygraph/management-sdk/README.md

 ---

-⚠️ **@graphcms/management has been deprecated.
+⚠️ **@graphcms/management has been deprecated and will no longer receive support.
 Please use [@hygraph/management-sdk](https://www.npmjs.com/package/@hygraph/management-sdk) instead.
-Follow [this](https://hygraph.com/docs/api-reference/developer-tools/management-sdk#migration) guide to migrate to newer SDK.
-More information on newer SDK can be found [here](https://hygraph.com/docs/api-reference/developer-tools/management-sdk).** ⚠️
+Follow [this](https://hygraph.com/docs/api-reference/developer-tools/management-sdk#migration) guide to migrate to the new SDK.
+More information on the new SDK can be found [here](https://hygraph.com/docs/api-reference/developer-tools/management-sdk).** ⚠️

 ---